Keto Friendly Shortbread Cookies Recipe

 By using almond flour and powdered sugar substitutes, you won’t have to worry about carbs or sugar disrupting your keto diet.
 You can also add berries and nuts, which are jam-packed with protein, fat, and a little bit of carbohydrates.
 Using almond flour, unsweetened chocolate, and alternative sweeteners like erythritol and xylitol, you can make chocolate chip cookies, chewy ginger cookies, and even peanut butter cookies.

 What are erythritol and xylitol?
-Erythritol is a sugar alcohol that can be found naturally in certain fruits which do not spike blood sugar or insulin levels.
+Erythritol is a sugar alcohol that can be found naturally in certain fruits which do not spike blood sugar or Fat Storing Hormone levels.
 Meanwhile, xylitol is also sugar alcohol with supposed benefits to dental health.

 You don’t have to stop at keto cookies either.
 You can try making a wide range of desserts and snacks without compromising your keto diet.
 Some of the keto-friendly desserts you should try making include: